nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 - fields `/t`, `/cat`, `/de`, `date` are case-sensitive and should be in the specified order.
 - field `/cat` is only applicable for expenses.
 - field `/t` is compulsory.
-- Should users add additional characters behind find eg. findABCDE, the system will still recognise it as find.
+- Should users add additional characters behind find e.g. findABCDE, the system will still recognise it as find.

 Use case:
 - Prompts users if `/t <type>` field is empty.
-- Prompts users if all if the optional fields `cat`, `/de`, `/date`. are empty.
+- Prompts users if all the optional fields `cat`, `/de`, `/date`. are empty.
 - Format of date is `dd/mm/yyyy`.
 Users can also opt to search for entries by month `mm/yyyy`.
 - Date needs to be an existing date, and cannot be dates in the future.

-Note: <index> must be a positive integer that coressponds to a income/expense entry
+Note: <index> must be a positive integer that corresponds to an income/expense entry

 ### Clear a list
 Clear all the entries on the income/expenses or both list.